Mary Couts Burnett: Samuel Burk Burnett

 On September 13, 1892, she married divorced cattle baron Samuel Burk Burnett.
 Before their marriage, Burnett had made his fortune in cattle ranching, establishing the Four Sixes Ranch.
 He partnered with Quanah Parker to lease grazing land on Comanche and Kiowa reservations in Oklahoma, making Parker wealthy as well.
 Burnett counted Theodore Roosevelt among his friends.
 Mary and Samuel Burnett made their home in Fort Worth, Texas.
 The couple had one child, Samuel Burk Burnett Jr., who died one month short of his twenty-first birthday in 1916.

-The marriage became contentious, in part because of Samuel Burnett's relationship with his granddaughter Anne Burnett Tandy.
+The marriage became contentious, in part because of Samuel Burnett's relationship with his granddaughter Anne Valliant Burnett Tandy.
 The situation deteriorated to the point in 1920 that Mary began to mention to others that Burnett was planning to murder her.
 Samuel Burnett's reaction was to have her declared legally insane and committed to an asylum in a private home.
 She broke out of the asylum on the day of her husband's death on June 26, 1922.
 Her personal physician, Charles Harris, assisted her in getting the insanity ruling reversed.
 She also successfully challenged her husband's will that left his entire $6 million estate to his granddaughter.
 The court ruled that she was to receive half of the estate.